alareti/lpu/README.md

 what indicates to the algorithm that what it is dealing with is, in fact, a data op.

-## Hyperlink Modifier
+## The Jumper Modifier

 There are times when a link offset is not expressible with only 4 bits.
 The link offset included in the data op is designed to take advantage of locality, but when that is not an option for a particular link, there should be a mechanism for extending the range of that link.
-The hyperlink modifier aims to fill that gap.
+The jumper modifier aims to fill that gap.

 Though we previously imagined the DAG to be a two dimensional grid structure,